Like a Flowing River: Shooting

 The "Jin Ling County (晋陵县)" in Like a Flowing River was filmed in Nanjing.
 As the Yeshan iron ore plant in Nanjing retains the 1970s to 1980s appearance, the building was used for a variety of scenes; scenes of bookstores, photo studios, guest house, government offices, etc. were all shot there.
 The drama also filmed in Nanjing Yuntai Shan Pyrite Co., Ltd., also in Nanjing, where the crew filmed the mine dormitory, canteen, town hall and children's school, where Song Yunhui taught.
 The Ministry of Chemical Industry was filmed at Nanjing Art Institute.
 In order to create a more authentic "Xiao Lei Jia Village (小雷家村)", the crew planted a large tree at the location a year in advance, and spent more than 20 days in the village to shoot.

 It is reported that the money used to "restore the texture of the age" was double the amount used in other TV series, with ultra-wide format used for the first time.
 For the many snow scenes, the crew used naturally degradable paper foam instead of the cheaper magnesium sulfate or aluminum, citing that the old way produced pollution.
 Actor Wang Kai reportedly lost weight to achieve the look the impoverished main character, while Yang Shuo gained weight to become the well-off secretary of the village.

 Principal photography began on February 23, 2018 in Jing County, Xuancheng, Anhui and ended on June 26.

 Casting and release

-At Tencent Video VVision Conference held on November 8, 2017, Like a Flowing River was announced, with confirmation of its television broadcast on Dragon TV as a tribute to the 40th anniversary of China's open door policy.
+At Tencent Video VVision Conference held on November 8, 2017, Like a Flowing River was announced, with confirmation of its television broadcast on Dragon TV as a tribute to the 40th anniversary of the reform and opening up.
 Beijing TV also announced its broadcast shortly after.
 Daylight Entertainment announced Wang Kai as Song Yunhui and Yang Shuo as Lei Dongbao on the 13th and 14th respectively.
 On December 6, Dong Zijian was cast as Yang Xun.